 - A continuous monitoring program (still under development)

-While comparatively new, CSA STAR is intended to augment the controls of SOC 2 or ISO 27001.
+While comparatively new, CSA STAR is intended to augment the controls of ISO 27001.
 Accordingly, it is mainly used to provide an additional level of assurance defined by the Cloud Controls Matrix (CCM).

 More and more leading cloud platforms, including Microsoft Azure, are CSA STAR certified.

 How can prospects know if your SaaS application is secure?
 The OWASP Application Security Verification Standard (ASVS) gives SaaS providers an open, standardized framework for testing and hardening web application technical security controls.

 Where ISO 27001, SOC 2 or CSA STAR focus on security holistically, the OWASP ASVS focuses on the security of your application at a very detailed level.
 Specifically geared towards establishing a verifiable level of confidence in the security of a web application, it defines a range of coverages and levels of rigor suitable for any SaaS scenario.

 While the ASVS does not offer “certification” of applications per se, attesting to even Level 2 verification goes well beyond commonplace, automated testing.
 ASVS Level 2 requires at least some access to developers, documentation, code and the running application.
 Level 3 testing further entails code review, threat modeling and other processes that could only be accomplished by an in-depth audit process, generally by an independent third-party.

 Downtime and loss of service are not only extremely costly and problematic for SaaS providers and their clients, but also increase a provider’s vulnerability to security threats.
 ISO 22301 Business Continuity Management certification requires organizations to have a verifiably robust business continuity strategy.